Posted on September 08, 2022

 As you watch the Full Harvest Moon emerge tonight and tomorrow, remember that people around the world will be looking at the moon as they celebrate the Chinese Mid-Autumn Festival.
-During the holiday, Chinese people gather together with their families, eat mooncakes, look at the full moon, and think about the family members not with them on that day.
-The holiday is celebrated in China along with the full moon on the fifteenth day of the eighth lunar month, and falls on Thursday, September 15th, this year.
+During the holiday, people gather together with their families, eat mooncakes, look at the full moon, and think about the family members not with them on that day.
+This year, the holiday falls on Saturday, September 10th.

 Here’s an introduction to the holiday, also known as “Mooncake Festival”…

-And then, a video that illustrates one of the stories of the origin of the festival…
+And a video that illustrates one of the stories of the origin of the festival…

 中秋节快乐！ Zhōngqiū jié kuàilè!
 (Happy Mid-Autumn Festival)